jf990/esri-map-component/README.md

 This is a web component to display an Esri map on a web page.
 It is built from the [ArcGIS API for JavaScript](https://developers.arcgis.com/javascript/) and [Stencil](https://github.com/ionic-team/stencil-component-starter) starter project for building standalone Web Components.

+There are two components in this library: `esri-map-view` and `esri-scene-view`.
+They mostly work the same while `esri-map-view` displays a map in a 2D map view and `esri-scene-view` displays a 3D map in a scene view.

-## Attributes
+## Attributes for `esri-map-view`

 All attributes are optional.
-If an attribute is not provided a default is used.
+If an attribute is not provided then a default is used.
 If no attributes are set then an Open Street Map basemap is used.
+If a web map is used the initial viewpoint in the web map is used.
+Override this by setting `viewpoint`.

 | Property     | Attribute    | Description                                                                                                                                                                                                                                                                                                                               | Type     | Default |
 | ------------ | ------------ | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | -------- | ------- |